Security

 How many practice families does NIST SP 800-171 have?

 NIST SP 800-171 organizes its security requirements into 14 families, including Access Control, Awareness and Training, Audit and Accountability, Configuration Management, Identification and Authentication, Incident Response, and System and Information Integrity, among others.
 This tool samples representative families so you can gauge readiness quickly.
+CPCSC Level 1 draws on 6 of them; Level 2 and CMMC Level 2 cover all of them.

 Is this a certification or an official score?